mmunini99/HighPerformanceComputing-Monitoring-and-Parallel-Coding/README.md

 bash get_structured_folder.sh # this will create the folder structure
 ```

+For *Project 2* the user should create a folder photo and move the pmg inside it, since they are created in source_code folder.
+Photo, as well as osu benchmark folder are added in the gitingore.
+Here I provided the pmg on zip fodler.

 ## How to run a job on Orfeo

 To run a job and let it be scheduled by slurm, the user needs to run the following command: